buw-bicycle-traffic/CARLA-Bicycling-Simulator-Scripts/README.md

    ```
    - Where `SPAWN_POINT` is the numerical ID of the desired spawn location for your ego bicycle.
 (Please refer to [CARLA documentation on map spawn points](https://carla.readthedocs.io/en/latest/tuto_G_getting_started/#using-and-visualizing-map-spawn-points))

 8. [Optional] To run the simulation across multiple screens, use the `run.ps1` sample script.
-Adjust the screen configurations in `AdditionalDisplay.py` to match your setup:
+Adjust the ANT+ Connector moduel in `run.ps1` and the screen configurations in `AdditionalDisplay.py` to match your setup:

    - Set the pixel resolutions for each screen.
    - Define their physical alignment relative to each other.